 Ian: And so when reunification is announced as sort of like a possibility which I think was March 1990.

 Steffen: Yes so the like looking at it from the NVA perspective I think the first thing that happened that was interesting.
 We were sworn in again right so when you were starting your army thing you had to swear an oath.
 That you would like fight for communism until the end of your life or whatever that was.
 And I think the Communist Party was a big part of that I think it was in March 1990 that we were sworn in again.
 And this time to the constitution of the GDR which was totally like it had existed forever since the GDR was born.
-But it didn’t play a big role in like everyday life and now there was this ceremony again that we were getting new symbols on our uniforms. we no longer had this hammer… what’s that called?
+But it did not play a big role in like everyday life and now there was this ceremony again that we were getting new symbols on our uniforms. we no longer had this hammer… what's that called?

 Ian: hammer and compass and the wheat sheaf.

 Steffen: Exactly yeah those symbols of the GDR were gone so we just had we had we had the colors and that was all.
-And we were sworn in again to the constitution of the GDR and that’s when I said that’s the second army I served in.
-So that’s the when things were sort of changing but it was not yet clear and it was certainly just starting to be seen that.
+And we were sworn in again to the constitution of the GDR and that's when I said that's the second army I served in.
+So that's the when things were sort of changing but it was not yet clear and it was certainly just starting to be seen that.
 Maybe there was a reunification and actually before we started here I reached out to a friend who was with me during this time.
 And he remembered much better than I did and he said that the unification treaty actually that was started to negotiate between the GDR and West Germany.
 That was actually where it was ruled how things are moving forward for for NVA and all of that.
 So it took a while until there was a sort of a perspective on who would continue as what and would there be another NVA.
 Or would there be like only Bundeswehr or would there even be a reunification there was lots of things being discussed.
-And it can’t exactly tell when everything was clear but maybe during summer or so but maybe not before that.
+And it ca not exactly tell when everything was clear but maybe during summer or so but maybe not before that.

 Steffen: Yes my personal plan had been certainly from the very beginning because there was all still GDR.
 I had been like I said offered these three things that turned out to be true and also part of that was that I was able to sign up for my studies already in 88.
 So I basically had the registration for starting in 1991 at the university in Chemnitz in my hometown.
 For me the question was really should I just exit which was possible then.
 Everybody who had more than 18 months in whatever role were basically free to leave.
 For many personal reasons it sounded interesting to me to continue there and also I frankly I just enjoyed that job right.
 I mean I had a couple of friends there later on I even had a flat in Leipzig.
 Well I just lived like a regular person and it was more like an office job you enter the barracks in the morning.
 You do your thing and like at five or six you go home and have some more fun so the job itself was fun.
 I had friends there so there was no real pressure for me to actually having to leave and job wise it was actually still the same.
 We still had the same phone system and even when it started that you could see some Bundeswehr trucks or cars.
 Like visiting obviously planning how to hand over things to to Bundeswehr even then I thought.
 This is something that may be interesting until the end of my three years.